 BSFS and graduate SFS students applying for the ISD Fellows program should submit a resume, and a three page (double spaced) statement (with a project title) outlining a research problem and a proposed research approach to email@example.com.

 Proposals should examine an on-going or emerging diplomatic issue and students are encouraged to look at diplomacy broadly.
 Applicants are welcome to talk with current student fellows about their projects before completing their proposals.
-Please indicate whether you are applying for a non-service stipend award (Huffington, Humes, Newsom, Dulles) or a Bunker merit-based tuition scholarship.
+Please indicate whether you are applying for a non-service stipend award or a tuition scholarship.
 This matters because if you receive a non-service stipend from ISD, on campus employment is not permissible during semester of award.
 Students taking the course for credit should register for spring INAF-912.
 For graduate SFS Certificate in Diplomatic Studies candidates, the fellowship project will count in lieu of the CDS capstone course.